morallyearlgrey/IEEE-E-Portfolio/README.md

    - `styles.css`
    - `main.js`

    Read the commented-out instructions located in each file carefully.
 Edit the sections labeled `MODIFICATION SECTION` in those files listed above to customize your e-portfolio.
-To edit the sections, follow these instructions:
+To edit the files, follow these instructions:

    1) **Navigate to your  Repository**: Go to the GitHub page for your e-portfolio repository.
    2) **Open a File**: Click on the file you wish to edit (i.e. index.html, styles.css, etc).